Fukaya categories of blowups: Moduli spaces of treed disks

-\begin{remark} Cieliebak-Mohnke perturbations can never make crowded configurations $u: C \to X$ transversally cut out, since one can replace an interior leaf $T_e$ with a given label $D$ and replace it with a sphere bubble $S_v$ with two interior leaves $T_{e_1}, T_{e_2}$ attached with the same label $D$, which reduces the expected dimension of a stratum by two.
-This produces (eventually after repeating) a non-empty stratum $\M_{\Gamma''}(\ul{\phi},D)$ of negative expected dimension, a contradiction if the perturbations are regular. \end{remark}
+\begin{remark} Cieliebak-Mohnke perturbations can never make crowded configurations $u: C \to X$ transversely cut out, since one can replace an interior leaf $T_e$ with a given label $D$ and replace it with a sphere bubble $S_v$ with two interior leaves $T_{e_1}, T_{e_2}$ attached with the same label $D$, which reduces the expected dimension of a stratum by two.
+Repeating this process eventually produces a non-empty moduli space of negative expected dimension, which is a contradiction if the perturbations are regular. \end{remark}

 We will need certain forgetful maps to treat crowded configurations.
-Let $\Gamma$ be a stable domain type and choose a subset
+Let $\Gamma$ be a stable domain type.
+Choose a subset

+of spherical vertices.
 Define $\Gamma_W$ to be the domain type obtained by the following operation: For each connected component $W_i \subset W$, remove all interior leaves except the one with the largest labelling on $W_i$, and stabilize the remaining configuration.
-The set $W$ descends to a (possibly empty) subset $W' \in {\rm Vert}_{\rm sphere}(\Gamma_W)$.
-An important consequence of the locality condition on the perturbation data is that each $P_\Gamma \in {\mc P}_\Gamma$ descends to a perturbation datum $P_{\Gamma_W} \in {\mc P}_{\Gamma_W}$ whose restriction to surface components $S_v$ for $v \in W'$ equals to the base almost complex structure $J_0$.\footnote{The descent $P_{\Gamma_W}$ may not agree with a member of any prechosen coherent collection of perturbation data.} Let

-be the subset of perturbations that agree with the base almost complex structure $J_0$ over surface components corresponding to vertices in $W'$.
-Then this forgetful construction leads to a smooth map of Banach manifolds
+The set $W$ descends to a (possibly empty) subset $W' \in {\rm Vert}_{\circ}(\Gamma_W)$.
+A consequence of the locality condition on the perturbation data is that each $P_\Gamma \in {\mc P}_\Gamma$ descends to a perturbation datum $P_{\Gamma_W} \in {\mc P}_{\Gamma_W}$ whose restriction to surface components $S_v$ for $v \in W'$ equals to the base almost complex structure $J_0$ and the zero Hamiltonian perturbation.\footnote{The descent $P_{\Gamma_W}$ may not agree with a member of any prechosen coherent collection of perturbation data.} Let $ {\mc P}_{\Gamma_W, W'} \subset {\mc P}_{\Gamma_W} $ be the subset of perturbations that agree with the base almost complex structure $J_0$ and the zero Hamiltonian over surface components corresponding to vertices in $W'$.
+This forgetful construction gives a smooth map of Banach manifolds

-Indeed this is essentially a surjective linear map, hence admits a smooth right inverse.
+Indeed, this is a surjective map and essentially a projection, hence admits a smooth right inverse.